 Family Dispute Resolution Practitioners (FDRPs) are highly skilled, qualified and accredited practitioners from a variety of professional backgrounds, such as law, psychology and social work.
 Practitioners have the skills and knowledge to help separating parties make decisions that result from their situation.
 FDRPs are trained in resolving disputes relating to families, children, finance or property matters.

-Can I access Family Dispute Resolution if my partner and I don’t have children?
+Can I access Family Dispute Resolution if my former partner and I don’t have children?

 Yes, you can access FDR even if you and the person you’re separating from don’t have any children – however in these circumstances, FDR is voluntary when no children are involved.

 Your FDRP can work with you to help resolve any disputes involving financial and property arrangements.